 - State functions or state variables are those parameters that depend only on the current state of the system and not on the path that they have taken to reach this state.

 - A path function is a parameter that depends on the path taken by the system to reach the current state.

-For e.g: Work done by frictional force.
+For e.g: Work is done by frictional force.

-A state function depends only on the initial and final conditions while a path function depends on the path taken to reach final condition from the initial condition.
+A state function depends only on the initial and final conditions while a path function depends on the path taken to reach the final condition from the initial condition.
 The thermodynamic properties of matter are also classified as intensive and extensive properties.
-This classification is based on the dependence of a property on the size or quantity of matter under consideration.
+This classification is based on the dependence of property on the size or quantity of matter under consideration.
 The intensive and extensive properties of matter are discussed below.

 The intensive and extensive properties of matter help us in determining the thermodynamic state of a system; they provide us with the coordinates that are required to find the state of matter in thermodynamic terms.
 Call our mentors at Byju’s for further support on intensive and extensive properties of matter.